Ziang-Lu/RESTful-with-Flask/my_bookstore/Documentation.md

 * Maintain a `users` table of registered users

   * For this, we define `User` data model and `UserSchema` for serialization/deserialization.
-    * POST `/bookstore/users` with `username:password` authentication credentials creates a new user
+    * POST `/bookstore/users` with `username:password` authentication credentials to create a new user

 * The client needs to provide credentials in every request they send.
 There are two ways to do the authentication: